By Brad Canham

 Moreover, until recently Bluetooth was constrained by short-distance and one-to-one connectivity.
 Now, enterprise IoT Bluetooth gateways, provide connectivity up to 1000 feet and connectivity in one-to-several hundred.
 As a result, this increased “connection density” results in a significant higher return-on-investment (ROI) for BLE to Bluetooth IoT gateways employed in Bluetooth IoT predictive maintenance systems.
 Additionally, Bluetooth IOT gateways provide cloud-based bi-directional control of BLE sensors, via platforms and applications.
 In turn, the low-cost delivery of enterprise Bluetooth IoT data to the cloud provides big data analysis required for IoT predictive maintenance.

-IoT Predictive Maintenance: Ingress Protection (IP) rating
+IoT Predictive Maintenance: Environmental factors

-Ingress protection (IP) is an important factor when deploying Bluetooth IoT predictive maintenance gateways in an industrial environment, and where dust and water is prevalent – whether indoor or outdoor.
+Environmental factors are an important factor when deploying Bluetooth IoT predictive maintenance gateways in an industrial environment, and where dust and water is prevalent – whether indoor or outdoor.

 Bluetooth IoT Edge Gateways: Predictive Maintenance value-add

 As noted in the 2016 Persistence Market Research report, as the IIoT predictive maintenance market rapidly matures, simple connectivity solutions are destined to lose market share to low-cost and value-add systems.
 Therefore, a predictive maintenance system with third-party application support on the gateway, or “edge” capabilities is a competitive advantage.
 The E1000 Bluetooth Edge Router is an example of a IoT Bluetooth router with the capability of running third-party applications locally.
 Moreover, it is likely that predictive maintenance IoT edge capability, built into the early-stage deployment of a system, will evolve with the end user.